unimarkup/specification/README.md

 ### Quotation blocks

 Quotation blocks can be used to quote longer text sections.
 A block is started by starting a new line with `>` followed by one space.
 Multiple lines can be added by starting them with `>` followed by one space.
-A quotation block only supports paragraphs with inline formatting and must be surrounded by blank lines.
+A quotation block must be surrounded by blank lines.

+It is possible to use all unimarkup items inside a block quote, but headings are not considered as headers of the document.
+Styling for quoted headers can be set under the quotation block attribute `"header-styles"` for each level `"lvl<header level>"`.

 Quotation blocks can be nested, by setting `>` followed by one space at a new line of a quotation block.
-Empty quotation or blank lines must surround the nested block.
+Empty quotation lines or blank lines must surround the nested block.

 An author text can optionally be set at the end of a quotation block by starting a new line with `>--` followed by one space after an empty quotation line.
 To get multiple author text lines, start each with `>--`.

 ~~~
 > Block quote